azharizz/Data_Engineer_Streamlit_Airflow/README.md

    ```
 8. Open on WEB : http://127.0.0.1:8080/
 9. Copy all files on airflow/dags in this repository into the airflow directory
+9. Login with username is "airflow" and password is "airflow"

 ## 5. Making API for Model :